Prosumma/Parsimonious/README.markdown

 many1S(all: !\Character.isWhitespace, !\Character.isPunctuation)
 ```

 Let&rsquo;s parse this parser for a moment.
-The `S` suffix tells us that this parser parses a string and returns a string.
+The `S` suffix tells us that this parser parses a string and matches a string.
 (More on that later.)
 The `all:` tells us that all of the tests must return `true` for the parser to match.
 Inside the parentheses, we have two "negated" keypaths.
 Using the `!` operator with the keypaths reverses the test implied by the keypath.

 So what is a character test?